isabelc/edd-software-specs/readme.txt

 == Description ==

-This is an extension for Easy Digital Downloads that does several things if you enable it for a download:

-* It adds a Specs table below your single download content (option to use it instead as a widget, and/or as a shortcode).
+This is an extension for Easy Digital Downloads that adds a Specs table table below your single download content (option to use it instead as a widget, and/or as a shortcode).
 The Specs table has these fields by default:

   * Release date